-Feelings of fear and temporary “flight-or-fight” reactions after a traumatic incident are typical, and most people will recover from a traumatic experience.
+Feelings of fear and temporary “flight-or-fight” reactions after a traumatic incident are typical, and most people recover from traumatic experiences.
 Some traumas, though, can create lasting and painful effects.
-Trauma can be the witnessing of an accident, assault, natural disaster, combat-related event, or the sudden death of a loved one.
-Trauma can also be experienced in childhood through physical, sexual, or emotional abuse or by witnessing violence, substance abuse, or mental illness in a parent.
-Exposure to traumatic events may provoke strong reactions to events or people in the present and be reminders of the past.
-Those who suffer long-term from traumatic experience are recognized as having Post-Traumatic Stress Disorder (PTSD), causing a person to feel that they are in danger when they are not.
+Trauma can include witnessing an accident, assault, natural disaster, combat-related event, or the sudden death of a loved one.
+Trauma can also be experienced in childhood through physical, sexual, emotional abuse, or witnessing violence, substance abuse, or mental illness in a parent.
+Those who suffer long-term from traumatic experience are recognized as having Post-Traumatic Stress Disorder (PTSD).
 Exposure to traumatic events may lead to dangerous ways of coping, avoidance of situations that trigger fear and anxiety, and feeling detached from loved ones.
-Psychotherapy can help understand these feelings, relieve symptoms, and resolve the disorder.
+Psychotherapy can help better understand these feelings, relieve symptoms, and resolve anxiety disorders.

 - Have difficlity controlling your emotions, “overblow” things, or feel “numb”?

 - Wonder if you are “normal”?

 - Wonder if you will ever get over what happened in the past?

 - Feel unsafe even when you know nothing bad can happen?

 - Feel depressed or anxious and manage these feelings with substance abuse or eating problems?

 I help people who have experienced trauma make sense of their experience and feelings, develop healthy coping skills and relationships, and feel more self-assured and less fearful.
 Psychotherapy and counseling can help you heal from trauma even long after the traumatic event.